 There are multiple sections in this course.
 At the end of each section is an assessment.
 You are required to study each section in sequence and answer every question correctly to move onto the next section.

 Following the assessment for the fourth section, there are 2 case studies and 4 project questions.
 Taken from the whole course, the case studies and projects are designed to put your knowledge into practice in real life situations.
 Both case studies and project questions require multiple choice answers.
 This works in the same way as the multiple choice questions worked.
 You may need to refer to the PDF of the course notes.

 To be issued a State of Attainment evidence of displaying skills, knowledge and performance in the workplace are required.
-The Third Party Evidence report is to be completed by the student’s immediate supervisor to confirm they are applying their skills and knowledge in the workplace over a reasonable period of time under real operating conditions.
+The supervisor report is to be completed by the student’s immediate supervisor to confirm they are applying their skills and knowledge in the workplace over a reasonable period of time under real operating conditions.
 The form and full instructions are available for download from within the course.